Kgotso-Koete/ConduitApp-back-end/README.md

 #

 Special thanks to [Thinkster IO](https://thinkster.io/) for a great tutorial.
-The Real World mother of all demo apps is very ambitios and is exactly what the world needs.
+The Real World mother of all demo apps is very ambitious and is exactly what the world needs.
 <br/>
 <br/>
 To be modified further by Kgotso Koete